ehean/ehean.github.io/README.md

 # Introduction

-This how-to guide provides a specific step-by-step walkthrough of implementing the [Facebook Login](https://developers.facebook.com/docs/facebook-login) and [Graph](https://developers.facebook.com/docs/graph-api) APIs for their website.
+This how-to guide provides a specific step-by-step walkthrough of implementing the [Facebook Login](https://developers.facebook.com/docs/facebook-login) and [Graph](https://developers.facebook.com/docs/graph-api) APIs for a web application.
 This guide is useful for those who have experience in Javascript, AJAX, and managing API calls.
 When you are done, you will be able to add a login and logout button on your application, update your application's permission access, get a user's list of friends, and post a status to a user's wall.

 ### What is Facebook's Login API?

-The Login API provides developers an easy way to create a Facebook login button for the web or mobile application.
+The Login API provides developers an easy way to create a Facebook login button for a web or mobile application.

 ### What is Facebook's Graph API?